i-doit/knowledge-base/docs/en/i-doit-pro-add-ons/replacement.md

 Download and Installation
 -------------------------

 This add-on can also be installed at a later time.
-You can find detailed descriptions about download, installation, updates etc. in the "[i-doit pro Add-ons](./index.md)" article.
+You can find detailed descriptions about download, installation, updates etc. in the "[i-doit Add-ons](./index.md)" article.

 Configuration
 -------------